timesscar/tinyllama-docs/docs/itxllama/getting-started/setup.md

-# Getting Started with your ITX-Llama
+# Getting Started - Setting Up Your ITX-Llama

 The following set of guides aim to help you set up an operating system on your ITX-Llama.